emtee40/FMHY-wiki/Stream-Site-Grading.md

 ## FilmeX
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
+1. Auto-switches through all its (non-embed, second player) sources if they fail. ✔️
-1. Site does have episode auto-next across all servers (non-embed, first player). ✔️
+1. Site does have episode auto-next across all servers (non-embed, second player). ✔️
 1. UI is solid, feels clean and modern. ✔️
 1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
 1. Has a good sorting, franchise collections, and AI recommendation bot. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
-1. Sites does have a custom player (first server). ✔️
+1. Sites does have a custom player (second server). ✔️
 1. Site has links to external watch party sites. 🟡

 ***